 Experiential learning is a method of learning through doing and feeling.
 When we are told something it has very little chance of sticking.
 When we do something it has a better chance of assimilation.
 When we act on and we feel our own emotions, and those of others, we have the best chance of sustainable outcomes.

 Measured outcomes of the All It Takes Youth Leadership Training Camps:

-Please allow us to take this opportunity to recognize the generous contributions of our Supporters.
+Please allow us to take this opportunity to recognize the generous contributions of our supporters, facilitators, and facilities.
 For it is truly their trust in our vision and mission that we are able to do All It Takes to make a difference in lives, communities and futures.
 So with that a heart felt thank you to the following: